Turkish lira: Second Turkish lira (2005–present)

-In December 2003, the Grand National Assembly of Turkey passed a law that allowed for redenomination by the removal of six zeros from the Turkish lira, and the creation of a new currency.
+On 28 January 2004, the Grand National Assembly of Turkey passed a law that allowed for redenomination by the removal of six zeros from the Turkish lira, and the creation of a new currency.
 It was introduced on 1 January 2005, replacing the previous Turkish lira (which remained valid in circulation until the end of 2005) at a rate of YTL 1 (ISO 4217 code "TRY") = TL 1,000,000 in old lira (ISO 4217 code "TRL").
 With the revaluation of the Turkish lira, the Romanian leu (also revalued in July 2005) briefly became the world's least valued currency unit.
 At the same time, the Government introduced two new banknotes with the denominations of ₺50 and ₺100.

 In the transition period between January 2005 and December 2008, the second Turkish lira was officially called Yeni Türk lirası ("New Turkish lira").
 The letter "Y" in the currency code was taken from the Turkish word yeni, meaning new.
 It was officially abbreviated "YTL" and subdivided into 100 new kuruş (yeni kuruş).
 Starting in January 2009, the "new" marking was removed from the second Turkish lira, its official name becoming just "Turkish lira" again, abbreviated "TL".
 All obverse sides of current banknotes have portraits of Mustafa Kemal Atatürk.
-Until 2016, the same held for the reverse sides of all current coins, but in 2016 ₺1 coins were issued to commemorate the "martyrs and veterans" of the 2016 Turkish coup d'état attempt, the reverse sides of some of which depict hands holding up a Turkish flag while others show in stylized form a collection of five-pointed stars topped by a Turkish flag.
+The reverse sides of all coins (except for ₺1 commemorative coins) have portraits of Mustafa Kemal Atatürk.
+Since 2012, 9 different ₺1 circulating commemorative coins were introduced.